noncom/sx-tubes-manual/README_v0.0.1.md

 <owner>
 ```

-Parameters:
+The following parameters are supported:

-`id` (optional) -- an integer to serve as a fixed ID for this grid.
+`id` -- an integer to serve as a fixed ID for this grid.
 If the ID is unavailable, the Grid will not initialize.
 Example: `id:42`.
+If this
-If this parameter is not specified then every time upon Grid creation it is going to get a new ID by adding +1 to the last one.
+parameter is not specified then every time upon Grid creation it is going to get a new ID by addng +1 to the last one.

 Output:

 - `<short grid info>` -- Some technical info about the Grid, its id, the length of the glass tubes and the amount of receivers
 - `<owner>` -- Who's the Grid owner

-!!!NOTE!!!

 Scanflow:

-Grid scanning is implemented with an algorithm that walks the tubes from the Control Block it was executed on.
+Grid scanning is implemented with an algorithms that walks the tubes from the Control Block it was executed on.
 This phenomenon is nicknamed "Scanflow" and it influences the order in which devices are added to the Grid.
 For Receivers that means establishing an order in which they attempt to receive an item that is being sent.
-If the maximum Grid size limit is set in the config, the Scanflow stops upon reaching it.

 ------------------------------------------------------------------------------------------------------------------------

 #### Control Device: Name

-Gives a name to the Grid.
-The name is a just a hint that can be used for an easier identification.
-It is not required
+Gives a name to your grid.
+The name is a hint that can be used for an easier identification of your Grid.
+But otherwise Grid id is superior.
-to be unique.

 ```
 [tube:name]